ChrispyNugget/BlueMemCard/README.md

 Demo Video: https://youtu.be/jc9e9mESD8Y

 **Note:** These images show the rev1 design.
-The rev2 design that is included in this repository has slightly updated board dimensions and footprints.
-As of Nov 10 2022 I have ordered rev2 boards to build and test, but I do not anticipate any issues as the changes from rev1 were very slight.
+The rev2 design that is included in this repository has slightly improved board dimensions and footprints.
+As of Nov 10 2022, I have ordered rev2 boards to build and test, and I do not anticipate any issues as the changes from rev1 were very slight.
+The rev1 Gerbers are also included and have been tested and verified, but the board needs to be filed down a bit in order to fit into the shell.

 # Ordering Instructions